 - directories/files named "compiled"; - directories/files named "doc"; - directories/files named "synced.rktd", which can appear as a marker in rendered documentation; - directories/files named in an "info.rkt" file's source-omit-files definition.

-Any of the above removals can be suppressed through source-keep-files.
+Any of the above removals can be suppressed through source-keep-files-even for files and directories within an otherwise removed directory.

 Creating a binary package prunes the following additional files and directories: